redaphid/canonical-cluster-paper/README.md

             your answer here
 ```

 The key "main" is an array of question categories, as given to me by Canonical.
-The title being the name of the category has an array of prompts, which should be self-explanatory.
-Each prompt
-Each category
+Each category has an array of prompts.
+Each prompt has a (unfortunately named) "prompt" key, containing the prompt, and an "answers" key, which is an array containg the answers to the prompt.

+Answers are in Markdown format.
+Answers are an array, rather than a string, so I can do some formatting with the figures.
+The contents of the answer objects `response` is where the text for the response goes.

+The system helps out a little bit in that it creates anchor tags from the section and question names that are based off of the text of the prompt or section.
+This allows us to link to other questions of sections of the document easily.

+For example, the prompt "Would you describe yourself as a high quality coder?
+Why?" has this id once rendered in html:  `would-you-describe-yourself-as-a-high-quality-coder--why-`

 ### Tech Stack

 #### Preact